Rahulmajon/csy1018-assign1/README.md

                                                                Time

-the actual amount of time involved in creating this project was between 15-20 hours, which was well divided through the term weeks as initally the web pages were created and the the css page for styling was created alongside it.
+The actual amount of time involved in creating this project was between 15-20 hours, which was well divided through the term weeks as initally the web pages were created and the the css page for styling was created alongside it.